sofiagiappichini/FCCAnalyses/examples/FCCee/bsm/LLPs/DisplacedHNL/README.md

 `get_weight_lhe.py` and `get_weight_banner.py` extract the cross section values from the .lhe files.
 The first one writes them in the format used in `analysis_final.py`(remember to change the square brackets to curly afterward).
 The second needs to be called inside the directory where the runs are stored and it's just for preliminary checking all the values at a glance.

+`mass_scan.py` accesses the basic .lhe info (cross section and error) and plots them.
+The values are put into global arrays that are then split according to the input files and runs of each sample.

 ### LHE conversion to ROOT

 `replace_input_delphes.py` automatically converts all the .lhe files given in the list to .root files with the process described in the previous section.
 It needs to be run in the directory where the cards are stored.